Melanie Margalis: 2019 World Championships

 At the 2019 World Aquatics Championships Margalis placed 4th in the final once again in a time of 2:08.91.
 On Day 5, Margalis raced in the 4×200-meter free relay, where she split 1:55.81 to help USA to a new American record and silver medal behind Australia.

 International Swimming League

-In 2019 she was a member of the inaugural International Swimming League representing the Cali Condors, who finished third place in the final match in Las Vegas, Nevada in December.
-During the season Margalis went undefeated in the 400-meter IM breaking the American record several times along the way.
+In 2019 she was a member of the inaugural International Swimming League representing the Cali Condors, who finished in third place in the final match in Las Vegas, Nevada in December.
+During the season, Margalis went undefeated in the 400-meter IM breaking the American record several times along the way.

 Coaching career

-In 2022, she was hired as assistant coach at Georgia Tech.
-She was hired as assistant coach at SMU in 2023.
+In 2022, she was hired as assistant coach at Georgia Tech, and was later hired as an assistant coach at SMU in 2023.

 Personal life

-She is married to swimmer Nic Fink, who won a three medals at the 2024 Summer Olympics.
+She is married to swimmer Nic Fink, who won three medals at the 2024 Summer Olympics.
 Their son was born in 2024.